m3hransh/DOT_Lang/README.md

 # DOT Implementation with ANTLR
-In this Project we are going to implement DOT language using ANTLR.
+In this Project a simple version of the DOT language is implemented using ANTLR.
 ### What is DOT?
 DOT is a DSL(domain specific language) that can describe graphs, either directed or non directed.
 This is example of DOT executed with dot2tex(a console program).
 ![Alt text](doc/images/dot_ex_readme.png)